Use of the Present Perfect

 The Present Perfect is not easy to understand for ESL learners.
 It is a combination of past and present.
 An actions in the past has something to do with the present.

-1. Result of an action in the past is important in the present (It is not important when this action happened.
+1. result of actions in the past is important in the present (It is not important when the actions happened.
 When we use a specific time in the past – e.g. yesterday – then we use the Simple Past.)

 I have cleaned my room.

 He has just played handball.